HudsonAlpha/talos/README.md

 Changes to nextflow code here will take effect.
 Changes to python code (e.g. filtering & annotation logic) will need to be re-built into the singularity image `/cluster/lab/gcooper/hg38/talos/images/talos-build_7.5.2.sif`, which is then specified in the config files in the talos-deploy repository.

 Specific instructions to run in in repository [HudsonAlpha/talos-deploy](https://github.com/HudsonAlpha/talos-deploy).
+Note: config files in this repo are the templates from upstream

 Readme from the forked repo follows